• Hawaii Convention Center

 The Schools of the Future Conference explores a wide-range of topics and ideas related to best and emerging practices in education.
 The annual SOTF Conference is the largest event of its nature in Hawai'i and serves as an opportunity for teachers and administrators, across Hawaii’s public, private and charter schools, to reflect upon how to better serve children.
 The conference is produced annually in partnership with the Hawai'i State Department of Education, the Hawai'i Association of Independent Schools, the Hawai'i Community Foundation and the Hawai'i Society for Technology in Education.

 The Schools of the Future Conference aims to help transform learning environments today for the world of tomorrow.
-In pursuit of this mission, the Conference planning committee seeks proposals for presentations and workshops related to best and emerging practices in teaching and learning to help educators prepare learners for the future.
+In pursuit of this mission, the Conference planning committee seeks proposals related to pedagogy and best teaching practices to help educators prepare learners for the future.

-Proposals will be accepted for 50-minute presentations or 1 hour and 45 minutes- long workshops (see Session Types below for descriptions).
-On-demand, pre-recorded presentations will also be offered as a component of this year’s Conference and will be made available along with a selection of keynote and featured speaker recordings to registered attendees.
+Proposals will be accepted for one-hour presentations or one-hour and thirty-minute workshops.
+Pre-recorded presentations will also be offered as a component of the conference and will be made available to registered attendees along with a selection of keynote and featured speaker recordings.

 Proposals can be submitted by anyone working in a preschool, early learning, K-12 or higher education setting or support organization.
 Vendors, exhibitors and for-profit companies interested in presenting at the SOTF Conference will need to purchase a sponsor package that includes a breakout session.